Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 7: Instinctive Pounce

-As part of the :rsc-b: Bonus Action you take to enter your Rage, you can move up to half your :rsc-speed: Speed.
+As part of the **:rsc-b: Bonus Action**{ .em } you take to enter your Rage, you can move up to half your :rsc-speed: Speed.

 ### Level 9: Brutal Strike